JRMeyer/jrmeyer.github.io/_posts/2017-04-05-seminal-asr-papers.markdown

-### Ghoshal et al. (2013) [*Multilingual Training of Deep Neural Networks*][ghoshal-2013]

-This paper investigates language-sequential training, where the hidden layers of a DNN get passed from one language to the next, fine-tuned on each language's data in sequence.

 ### Vu et al. (2014) [*Multilingual deep neural network based acoustic modeling for rapid language adaptation*][vu-2014]

 This paper is co-authored by Dan Povey and explains Kaldi's approach to multilingual DNN AM training.